Andrés Andrade (footballer, born 1989)

-Andrés Felipe Andrade Torres (born 23 February 1989) is a Colombian professional footballer who plays as a midfielder for Atlético Bucaramanga.
+Andrés Felipe Andrade Torres (born 23 February 1989) is a Colombian professional footballer who plays as a midfielder for XV de Jaú.

 Personal life

 Andrade was born in Cali in 1989.
 His father, Adolfo Andrade, also was a professional footballer who played for Deportivo Cali, the rivals of América de Cali, as well the Colombia national team.

 Club career

 Andrade started his career in América de Cali's youth team, and debuted for the first team on 15 August 2009 in a 1–0 defeat against Real Cartagena, coming on as a 46th-minute substitute for William Zapata.
 Andrade scored his first goal in a 2–1 defeat against Independiente Medellín on 26 September 2009, at 20 years of age.
 Andrade made a total of 24 appearances and scored 2 goals for América.

 Andrade was transferred to Atlético Huila for the 2011 season, where he made a total of 40 appearances and scored 2 goals.
 In 2012, he was sold to Deportes Tolima, with whom reached 81 appearances and scored 14 goals.
 He made his first appearance in an international competition on 1 August 2012 in the 3–1 win against Deportivo Lara at the Copa Sudamericana.
 His first international goal was scored on 21 February 2013 in a 1–1 draw against Santa Fe at the Copa Libertadores.

 On 7 July 2013, Andrade was officially transferred to recently crowned Mexican league champions Club América.
 He scored in a 3–0 win against Sporting San Miguelito in the CONCACAF Champions League, which was his debut for the club in an official competition.
 Andrade would make his league debut and score the final goal for América in the 4–2 victory over Atlante F.C. on 11 August.

 On 8 June 2016, Andrade was transferred from America to León.